 Troubleshooting Performance and Optimizing Cut Quality

-Before chasing complex faults, verify fundamentals that most impact arc energy and kerf quality: clean dross from the torch to restore reliable work contact, inspect and replace wear items (electrodes and swirl rings) on schedule, and set dry, stable air at the recommended ~40 psi.
+Before chasing complex faults, verify fundamentals that most impact arc energy and kerf quality: clean dross from the torch to restore reliable work contact, inspect and replace wear items (especially electrodes and swirl rings) on schedule, and set dry, stable air at the recommended ~40 psi.
+If your manual calls for a different pressure, follow the manual and confirm the reading under flow, not just static.

 Start with the arc.
 Dross buildup raises resistance, cools the arc, and widens kerf.
-Replace a pitted electrode and a heat-checked swirl ring; then recheck air pressure under flow, not just static.
-Keep the supply dry to prevent sputter and porosity.
+Replace a pitted electrode and a heat-checked swirl ring, then recheck air pressure under flow.
+Keep the air supply dry to prevent sputter and porosity.

-• Verify torch-to-work distance with a feeler gauge; adjust standoff or height control to maintain consistent arc length.
+- Verify torch-to-work distance with a feeler gauge; adjust standoff or height control to maintain consistent arc length.

-• Match amperage to thickness; for 3/8” plate, use the cutter’s rated output and reduce speed if slag tails lean back.
+- Match amperage to thickness; for 3/8” plate, use the cutter’s rated output and reduce speed if slag tails lean back.

-• Log cut parameters and share clear photos of nozzle, electrode, and consumable stack with support to accelerate diagnostics.
+- Log cut parameters and share clear photos of nozzle, electrode, and consumable stack with support to accelerate diagnostics.

-Tune motion next: if edges bevel, slow travel slightly; if top spatter increases, raise air pressure to spec and lower standoff.
+Tune motion next: if edges bevel, slow travel slightly.
+If top spatter increases, raise air pressure to spec and lower standoff.

 Cost-Saving Tips and Maintenance Best Practices